kedacore/keda-docs/content/docs/2.12/concepts/scaling-deployments.md

     autoscaling.keda.sh/paused: "true"
 ```

-The presensce of these annotations will pause autoscaling no matter what number of replicas is provided.
-The annotation `autoscaling.keda.sh/paused-replicas` will paused scaling immediately.
-And the annotation `autoscaling.keda.sh/paused-replicas: "0"` will scale your current workload to 0 replicas and pause autoscaling.
-You can set the value of replicas for an object to be paused at to any arbitary number.
-If both `paused-replicas` and `paused-replicas` are set, KEDA will scale your current workload to the number specified count in `paused-replicas` and then pause autoscaling.
-To enable autoscaling again, simply remove all paused annotations from the `ScaledObject` definition.
+The presence of these annotations will pause autoscaling no matter what number of replicas is provided.

+The annotation `autoscaling.keda.sh/paused` will pause scaling immediately and use the current instance count while the annotation `autoscaling.keda.sh/paused-replicas: "<number>"` will scale your current workload to specified amount of replicas and pause autoscaling.
+You can set the value of replicas for an object to be paused to any arbitrary number.

+Typically, either one or the other is being used given they serve a different purpose/scenario.
+However, if both `paused` and `paused-replicas` are set, KEDA will scale your current workload to the number specified count in `paused-replicas` and then pause autoscaling.

+To enable/unpause autoscaling again, simply remove all paused annotations from the `ScaledObject` definition.

 ### Activating and Scaling thresholds